-In addition to the checks set out below, the School reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the School.
-In accordance with paragraph 221 of KCSIE this will include online searches on shortlisted candidates (online searches).
-The online searches the School carries out may include searches of internet search engines, websites and social media platforms.
+In addition to the checks set out below, the College reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the College.
+In accordance with paragraph 226 of KCSIE this will include online searches on shortlisted candidates (online searches).
+The online searches the College carries out may include searches of internet search engines, websites and social media platforms.
 Applicants are asked in the application form to provide details of their online profile, including account names, social media and professional networking site handles and details of websites on which the applicant is featured or named.
 This information will be used to carry out online searches.
-Applicants are not required to provide account passwords or to grant the School access to social media or professional networking account content that is not publicly available.
-However, if information (such as profile pictures and/or account bios) is publicly available when a social media or professional networking site account as part of the online search.
+Applicants are not required to provide account passwords or to grant the College access to social media or professional networking account content that is not publicly available.
+However, if information (such as profile pictures and/or account bios) is publicly available when a social media or professional networking site account is locked and can therefore be viewed by the College it may be taken into account as part of the online search.

 Online searches may be carried out at the shortlisting stage or after an offer of employment has been made (but prior to work commencing).
-The School will not carry out online searches as part of its initial sift of applications.
+The College will not carry out online searches as part of its initial sift of applications.

-The School will determine how it approaches online searches on a case by case basis.
-However, all applicants for a role at the School will be treated consistently with regard to online searches.
+The College will determine how it approaches online searches on a case by case basis.
+However, all applicants for a role at the College will be treated consistently with regard to online searches.

 Wherever possible online searches will be undertaken by a person who will play no other part in the recruitment process (including the shortlisting exercise) or the appointment decision.
-In carrying out online searches the School is looking for any publicly available information about an applicant that:
+In carrying out online searches the College is looking for any publicly available information about an applicant that:

-- may be relevant to their suitability to carry out the role for which they have applied; - may be relevant to their suitability to work at the School or in an education setting; - is of a safeguarding nature; and / or - may have an impact on the School's reputation (whether positive or negative)
+- may be relevant to their suitability to carry out the role for which they have applied; - may be relevant to their suitability to work at the College or in an education setting; - is of a safeguarding nature; and / or - may have an impact on the College's reputation (whether positive or negative)

 Any information generated from online searches will be entered in an 'Online search results record'.
 Where online searches are undertaken on shortlisted applicants any relevant information generated will be provided to the interview panel for discussion with shortlisted applicants at interview.
 Where online searches are undertaken on the successful applicant only any relevant information generated will be discussed prior to employment commencing.
-All offers of employment will be conditional upon the School being satisfied that the successful applicant is suitable to work at the School in light of any information generated from online searches.
+All offers of employment will be conditional upon the College being satisfied that the successful applicant is suitable to work at the College in light of any information generated from online searches.

-In evaluating any online information for relevance the School will use the following criteria:
+In evaluating any online information for relevance the College will use the following criteria:

-- whether the information is relevant to the position applied for; - whether the information is relevant to the applicant's suitability to work at the School or in an education setting; - whether the information could have an impact on the School's reputation (whether positive or negative);

-- whether the information calls into doubt the applicant's willingness or ability to uphold the School's commitment to safeguarding and promoting the welfare of children; - the length of time since the information became publicly available and whether the applicant's circumstances have changed since the information was published; - whether the information reveals a pattern of concerning behaviour; and - the relevant circumstances and the explanation(s) offered by the applicant.
+- whether the information is relevant to the position applied for; - whether the information is relevant to the applicant's suitability to work at the College or in an education setting; - whether the information could have an impact on the College's reputation (whether positive or negative); - whether the information calls into doubt the applicant's willingness or ability to uphold the College's commitment to safeguarding and promoting the welfare of children; - the length of time since the information became publicly available and whether the applicant's circumstances have changed since the information was published; - whether the information reveals a pattern of concerning behaviour; and - the relevant circumstances and the explanation(s) offered by the applicant.